OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

 ## Try it out

-1. Run your add-in and sideload the add-in within Excel.
+1. Sideload your add-in within Excel.
 Follow the instructions for the platform you'll be using:

    - Web browser: [Sideload Office Add-ins to Office on the web](../testing/sideload-office-add-ins-for-testing.md#sideload-a-yeoman-created-add-in-to-office-on-the-web)
    - Windows: [Sideload Office Add-ins on Windows](../testing/test-debug-non-local-server.md)